Comparing baseball players across eras via novel Full House Modeling: Pre-prossesing of batting and pitching statistics

-Instead of using the raw games in the dataset, we calculate mapped games by applying quantile mapping.
+We calculate mapped games and plate appearances by applying quantile mapping.
 Quantile mapping is based on the idea that a $p$th percentile player's games in one year are equal to a $p$th percentile player's games in another year.
-AB and PA also change across baseball history as the number of games and the walk rate change.
-We calculate adjusted-AB as:
+AB and PA also change across baseball history as the number of games and walk rates change.
+We calculate adjusted AB as:

-where HBP, SH, and SF are short for, respectively, hit by pitch, sacrifice hits, and sacrifice flies.
-We assume that these values do not change over time, and mapped-PA is computed similarly as mapped games.
+where HBP, SH, and SF are short for, respectively, hit by pitch, sacrifice hits, and sacrifice flies, and adjusted PA is a player's quantile-mapped PA total from the season under study to that in the common-mapping environment (NL seasons from 1977 through 1989, excluding the 1981 strike-shortened season).

-From here, era-adjusted hits, walks, and home runs can be computed from the per AB rates and \eqref{adjAB} and mapped-PAs.
-For example, era-adjusted hits is equal to era-adjusted batting average multiplied by adjusted-AB.
-Era-adjusted bWAR or fWAR are obtained by multiplying era-adjusted bWAR per game or fWAR per game with mapped games.
+From here, era-adjusted hits, walks, and home runs can be computed from the per AB rates and \eqref{adjAB} and adjusted PAs.
+For example, era-adjusted hits is equal to era-adjusted batting average multiplied by adjusted AB.
+Era-adjusted bWAR (ebWAR) or fWAR (efWAR) are obtained by multiplying era-adjusted bWAR per game or fWAR per game with adjusted games.
 We also compute era-adjusted OBP as

-We find that some players’ statistics are very volatile.
-For example, some players' performance will fall considerably as a result of injury, and the player will rebound as they recover.
-This volatility can be overly exaggerated by the Full House Model, especially for older era players.
-To solve this, we apply natural cubic spline smoothing to alleviate these dramatic variations.
-The natural cubic spline method was determined to have a minimal bias when compared with local polynomial regression fitting.
-We report the average of the raw era-adjusted statistics and the smoothed era-adjusted statistics.
-This was done in order to not smooth over rarified outlying achievement.